Samsung/ONE/docs/howto/how-to-cross-build-runtime-for-arm.md

 Mostly you only need once of ACL build.

-ACL will be automatically installed in `externals/acl` when you build nnfw without any changes.
+ACL will be automatically installed in `externals/acl` when you build runtime without any changes.

 You can check ACL source information in `cmake/packages/ARMComputeSourceConfig.cmake`

-## Build nnfw
+## Cross build for ARM

 Give `TARGET_ARCH` variable to set the target architecture.